 1.)
 PRINCIPLE OF OWNERSHIP – The goods entrusted and committed to the servants belonged to the Master (verse 14)

-In the same way we should realize that all that we have is not ours it is the Lord’s including our counter displays and that we are only entrusted with it.
+In the same way we should realize that all that we have is not ours it is the Lord’s and that we are only entrusted with it.
 Having this mindset is one of the most important principles of stewardship because only then if we think this way that we will be more responsible as stewards.

 2.)
 PRINCIPLE OF ABILITY & DISCRETION – The amount of goods entrusted to each servant was determined solely by his ability and the discretion of the master (verse 15)